shoelim/shoelim.github.io/_pages/portfolio.md

 My research interests are in probabilistic and dynamical aspects of machine learning and statistical mechanics, as well as the related interactions and applications in science and engineering.

-Current research projects:<br>
+Some central research themes:<br>
-- Randomness in/of/for modern learning models
+- Randomness in/of/for robust and reliable machine learning
-- Implicit regularization of modern learning models
+- Implicit regularization in machine learning
-- Dynamical systems approaches to designing and understanding learning models
+- Dynamical systems and statistical mechanics ideas for machine learning
 <br>
 <br>